judging in progress

 Winners Announced

-A total of 60 winning teams (30 high-altitude balloon and 30 rocket-powered lander experiments) will be selected to participate in this year’s NASA TechRise Challenge.
-Each winning team will receive a prize package that consists of: $1,500 to build their experiment, a flight box in which to build their experiment, and an assigned spot for the winning experiment on a NASA-sponsored flight.
+A total of 60 winning teams will be selected to participate in this year’s NASA TechRise Challenge.
+Each winning team will receive a prize package that consists of: $1,500 to build their experiment, a flight box in which to build their experiment, and an assigned spot for the winning experiment on a NASA-sponsored high-altitude balloon flight.
 The winning teams will also have access to technical support and office hours with Future Engineers experts during the experiment build period.

 BUILD & LAUNCH YOUR EXPERIMENT

-Winning teams will receive their welcome package immediately after the winner's announcement on January 23, 2024, and then can start building their experiment.
+Winning teams will receive their welcome package immediately after the winner’s announcement on January 21, 2025, and then can start building their experiment.
 Each team will meet regularly with the TechRise advisory team and learn (or improve) the skills needed to build their experiment.
-All experiments must be mailed to Future Engineers no later than May 17, 2024.
-The experiments will launch on their corresponding flight test vehicles in summer 2024.
+All experiments must be mailed to Future Engineers no later than May 14, 2025.
+The experiments will launch on their flight test vehicle in summer 2025.

 DATES / JUDGING CRITERIA / PRIZES